jocoro19/filter-lists/README.md

 - [ios-filters.txt](ios-filters.txt)
   - A mobile-oriented filter list initially designed for Brave iOS.
-  - Blocks TikTok, Twitter, Instagram, Facebook, and a few other websites
+  - Blocks TikTok, Twitter, Meta (Instagram, Facebook, etc.), and some other websites
-  - Removes unwanted stuff from YouTube (`m.youtube.com`), including YouTube Shorts
+  - Removes unwanted stuff from YouTube (`m.youtube.com`), including YouTube Shorts.
+  - Removes bloat and unwanted stuff from Old Reddit, Pixiv, Fandom, Wikipedia, and some other websites
   - Prevents the mobile Reddit website from loading (use `old.reddit.com` instead)
   - Currently, strict blocking and `$removeparam` rules do not work on Brave iOS at the moment.